Developing a rich picture of the recovery in London as you see it

 The map of London in terms of its networks.
 At an institutional level, which is relatively fixed — both at a borough and regional level.
-At a hyperlocal level — where certain neighbourhoods will have stronger social infrastructure than others — in some cases, institutional & physical (major employers, transport hubs, public services & local economy), in other cases, informal (cultures of organising communities and entrepreneurship), while others won’t.
-Then at an individual level, the relationships we have with others, be that where we live, where we work, and where we connect (which may be a mixture of the two before or neither).
-Everyone’s map will be different, depending on where they work or live and what their perspective is.
+At a hyper-local level — where specific neighbourhoods will have more robust social infrastructure than others — in some cases, institutional & physical (significant employers, transport hubs, public services & local economy), in other cases, informal (cultures of organising communities and entrepreneurship), while others won’t.
+Then at an individual level, the relationships we have with others, be that where we live, work, and connect (which may be a mixture of the two before or neither).
+Everyone’s map will be different, depending on where they work or live and their perspective.

 All of that influences and is influenced by how strong the pre-existing civic culture and identity is — have we previously adapted or influenced our environment on our own — either as individuals or as local networks, or have we done so collectively?

-In a city like London, you’ll find organisations or networks that can be very influential beyond where they are based — a major employer or investor, a pioneering community group or startup, an up and coming regeneration area.
-They may use their levers at a regional or national level because that’s their organisation’s focus, but what levers could they use to work to support the renewal of the neighbourhood they are based in?
+In a city like London, you’ll find organisations or networks that can be very influential beyond where they are based — a significant employer or investor, a pioneering community group or startup, or an up-and-coming regeneration area.
+They may use their levers at a regional or national level because that’s their organisation’s focus, but what levers could they use to support the renewal of the neighbourhood they are based in?

-If networks like the London Recovery Board or even the Civic Futures Programme are important at a regional level, how can you mobilise hyperlocal and regional players to reinvent how we tackle changing challenges like how we tackle hunger, how we go green or how we provide welfare at a very hyperlocal level?
+Suppose networks like the London Recovery Board or Civic Futures Programme are essential at a regional level.
+How can you mobilise hyperlocal and regional players to reinvent how we tackle changing challenges, like how we tackle hunger, go green or provide welfare at a very hyperlocal level?
 The level at which you’re more likely to see the visible impact and can connect informal self-organised community players and the more formal institutional organisations?

 Developing a collaborative enquiry that you will embark on

-We were then asked to identify a collaborative enquiry question we could use
+We were then asked to identify a collective enquiry question we could use

-We were then asked to create something which represents the big question
+We were then asked to create something representing the big question

 or thing we each want to explore for our community as part of Civic Futures.

-How can we mobilise London-wide organisations to use their levers to help tackle poverty challenges that have visible impacts on people’s lives (i.e. hunger, debt, insecure work, etc.) in ways where short term approaches can be tested at a neighbourhood level (i.e. food coops, peer to peer lending, employment rights) and long term strategies developed at a London level (i.e. universal basic services, community wealth funds, etc.)?
+How can we mobilise London-wide organisations to use their levers to help tackle poverty challenges that have visible impacts on people’s lives (i.e. hunger, debt, insecure work, etc.) in ways where short-term approaches can be tested at a neighbourhood level (i.e. food coops, peer to peer lending, employment rights).
+Long-term strategies developed at a London level (i.e. essential universal services, community wealth funds, etc.)?

-How could we test that in 2–3 neighbourhoods where London-wide organisations can test those levers?
+How could we test that in 2–3 neighbourhoods where London-wide organisations can push those levers?